brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-rikku.md

 ## Picking a Class and Subclass

-Ordinarily, a pop-culture character will have different aspects of their skill set that can play out in very different ways, so I give multiple options here; however, in Rikku’s case, I think there’s one clear winner: an Alchemist Artificer.
+Ordinarily, a pop-culture character will have different aspects of their skill set that can play out in very different ways, so I give multiple options here; however, in Rikku’s case, I think there’s one clear winner: an **Alchemist Artificer**.
 Rikku has the Steal ability, so she’s often talked about as the thief of the party, but both her backstory and other abilities point to an Alchemist.

 Rikku is the fastest playable character in FF10, meaning she would have a high Dexterity score, but her background as an inventor and liberator of ancient technologies means she would have a high Intelligence too.
 Her thief skills (like Stealth and Sleight of Hand) are based on Dexterity, and she would probably have decent knowledge skills as well (specifically History and Arcana), which are based on Intelligence.
 So Dexterity and Intelligence are both important to this build.